 The Infectious diseases department was established in 1950.
 Its first head was assoc. prof. A. Žiugžda.
-From 1952 to 1956, the department was run by assoc. prof. S. Šimanskaja, 1956-1972 - prof. S. Gruodytė, 1973-199 - prof. J. Dievaitienė.
+From 1952 to 1956, the department was run by assoc. prof. S. Šimanskaja, 1956-1972 - prof. S. Gruodytė, 1973-1991 - prof. J. Dievaitienė.
 In 1991, the Kaunas Medical Academy’s Infectious Diseases Clinic was established.
-From 1997 to 2007 its head was prof. A. Laiškonis, from 2008 – prof. A. Mickienė.
+From 1991 to 2007 its head was prof. A. Laiškonis, from 2008 – prof. A. Mickienė.

-During the years, numerous well-known, respected clinicians and scientists were working in the clinic: prof. S.Gruodytė, prof. V. Bagdonienė, prof. J. Dievaitienė, assoc. prof. J. Gimžauskas, assoc. prof. V. Stankaitytė, assistants D. Gradauskienė, A. Vasiliauskas, S. Tumosienė, E. Čepulis, among others.
+During the years, numerous well-known, respected clinicians and scientists were working in the department: prof. S.Gruodytė, prof. V. Bagdonienė, prof. J. Dievaitienė, prof. A. Laiškonis, assoc. prof. J. Gimžauskas, assoc. prof. V. Stankaitytė, assoc. prof. V.M.
+Bareišienė, assistants D. Gradauskienė, A. Vasiliauskas, S. Tumosienė, E. Čepulis, among others.
 They set the direction for the scientific studies of intestinal infectious diseases, epidemiology of viral hepatitis, its diagnostics and treatment; began to explore the pathogenesis of infectious diseases.

-The employees of the clinic are experts in the Baltic/Nordic and European working groups for tick-borne diseases; reviewers for international medical journals for Infectious diseases; members of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), Association of the Baltic-Nordic infectologists, and Association of the French infectologists.
+The employees of the department are experts in the Baltic/Nordic and European working groups for tick-borne diseases; reviewers for international medical journals for Infectious diseases; members of the European Society of Clinical Microbiology and Infectious Diseases (ESCMID), Association of the Baltic-Nordic infectologists, and Association of the French infectologists.

-Infectious diseases courses for the 3rd, 4th, 5th, and 6th year students of the medical faculty, 3rd year students of the nursing faculty, 2nd and 4th year students of the odontology faculty, and 2nd year students of the public-health department and the masters-degree students of this department.
+Infectious diseases courses for the 3rd, 4th, 5th, and 6th year students of the medical faculty, 3rd year students of the nursing faculty, 4th year students of the odontology faculty, and 2nd year students of the public-health department and the masters-degree students of this department.

 International partnerships and cooperation

 Through cooperation with the aforementioned institutions, joint scientific research is carried out; internships for residents, doctoral students, doctors and nurses are set-up; international conferences are hosted.
-Lecturers from the aforementioned insitutions teach at the clinic; the clinic also receives the most recent clinical and diagnostical equipment, newest scientific literature and IT.